 What is a Level Gauge or Level Indicator?

-Level gauges or level indicators are instrument devices that are installed in plants for determining the liquid level in process equipment like drums, vessels, tanks, etc. The level gauge instrument has several parts like head, float, measuring tape, bottom anchored bracket, guide wires, elbows, anchors, coupling, pipe support brackets, and pipework.
+Level gauges or level indicators are instrument devices that are installed in plants for determining the liquid level in process equipment like drums, vessels, tanks, etc. The level gauge instrument or level instrument has several parts like a head, float, measuring tape, bottom anchored bracket, guide wires, elbows, anchors, coupling, pipe support brackets, and pipework.
 To suit the requirement of the industry, various types of level gauges (Fig. 1) are available.

-How many types of Level Gauges are there?
+How many Types of Level Gauges are there?

 Depending upon application and level measuring techniques, the following types of Level gauges are found: